MinDBreaK/MSI-LED-Control/README.md

 ## Known issues
 1. The updates might fail.
 Switch to OFF mode and turn it back on.
 2. Updating the LED cause the GC to drop performances for a short time (<0.25s) but result in a short freeze.
 You should not use temperature based mode during a game.
 This is related to the librairies and the GC itself.
-This MIGHT me patched if someone find a way to avoid using MSI libraries.
+This MIGHT be patched if someone find a way to avoid using MSI libraries.